Diseases & Conditions : Common Childhood Injuries and Poisonings

 Superficial Injuries Overview

-In the course of a child's day, minor injuries may occur during play and sports activities.
-The face and head are especially at risk for cuts, scrapes, and lacerations because:
+During a child's day, minor injuries may happen during play and sports activities.
+The face and head are especially at risk for cuts and scrapes because:

 Children have much larger heads in comparison to the rest of their bodies than adults do.
-This creates a larger "target" when falls occur.
+This creates a larger "target" when falls happen.

 Children's center of balance is not completely adjusted yet due to their rapid growth and "bowed" position of the spine.

-Children's feet are often "toed-in" causing them to trip and fall when walking and running.
+Children's feet are often "toed-in."
+This causes them to trip and fall when walking and running.

-Children do not think about consequences for their actions and may act impulsively and create unsafe conditions, such as running with a pencil in their mouth or scissors in their hands.
+Children do not think about consequences for their actions.
+They may act impulsively and create unsafe conditions.
+These include running with a pencil in their mouth or scissors in their hands.

 By remaining calm and knowing some basic first-aid techniques, you can help your child overcome both the fear and the trauma of superficial injuries to the face and head.